VitanovG/Regex_Serial_Plotter/README.md

 All notable changes to this project will be documented below this line.
 This project adheres to [Semantic Versioning](http://semver.org/).

+## [1.7.0] - 2025-07-15

+### Info

+- Build with QT 5.12.0
+- Serial ports are now refreshed every time the port selection is clicked
+- The serial connection gets initialized first with correct data, and opened only later
+- Changed code syntax to newer (SIGNAL() or SLOT() not used anymore)

+### Added

+- Added a command history, use Up or Down arrow keys in command textbox

 ## [1.6.0] - 2025-04-02

 ### Info